-Table 7 2.
-Lanuard wood for the finances Table 7-2: keywords combinations usea for the new canoration mames.
+Table 7-2: keywords combinations used for the new calibration frames.

-Users are ecncouraged to request the PSF calibrator to be taken by the operator in their README file.
+Users should request the PSF calibrator in their README file.

 7.3.1 Pupil Tracking (PT) in the acquisition templates

 Pupil tracking is started in the acquisition template and it can be set to true only for the templates that support this feature: